Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

-The previous section shows that the Hermitian topology allows us to establish the bulk-edge correspondence between a topological invariant defined in bulk and the existence of spatially localized in-gap states.
+Section~\ref{sec:3b} shows that the Hermitian topology allows us to establish the bulk-edge correspondence between a topological invariant defined in bulk and the existence of spatially localized in-gap states.
 The topological equivalence between non-Hermitian systems and extended Hermitian systems above indicates that a similar bulk-edge correspondence might be also established in non-Hermitian systems.
-Indeed, one can show that the nonzero energy winding number corresponds to the localization of the {\it bulk} eigenstates to edges \cite{Okuma2020,Zhang2020}.
+Indeed, one can show that the nonzero energy winding number corresponds to the localization of the {\it bulk} eigenstate to the edge \cite{Okuma2020,Zhang2020}.
 Such an unconventional localization phenomenon is called the non-Hermitian skin effect \cite{Yao2018}.
 For example, in the Hatano-Nelson model, all the eigenstates are localized at one edge [Fig.~\ref{HNmodelfig}(b)] due to the nonzero winding number.
 The localization can be understood as the accumulation of the eigenstates under unidirectional flow owing to the asymmetric hopping amplitudes.
-We note that the corresponding energy eigenvalues in a finite-size system with open boundary conditions take real values, which are distinct from the energy band obtained from the Bloch Hamiltonian~(\ref{HNBlochHamiltonian}).
+We note that the corresponding energy eigenvalues under an open boundary condition take real values, which are distinct from the energy band obtained from the Bloch Hamiltonian~(\ref{HNBlochHamiltonian}).
 So far, many physical implementations of the non-Hermitian skin effect have been reported in various areas of research, such as photonics \cite{Weidemann2020,Xiao2020,Xiao2021,Gao2022,Liu2022}, ultracold atoms \cite{Liang2022}, acoustics \cite{Gu2022}, mechanics \cite{Chen2021,Brandenbourger2019,Ghatak2020}, and electrical circuits \cite{Hofmann2020,Helbig2020}.
+On another front, a recent previous work has proposed that the boundary sensitivity of the energy eigenvalues is applicable for highly sensitive sensors~\cite{Budich2020}.

 Symmetries can enrich a classification of the point-gap topology because the topological classification of an extended Hermitian Hamiltonian depends on symmetries that the corresponding non-Hermitian Hamiltonian preserves \cite{Gong2018,Kawabata2019,Zhou2019}.
 As an example, we here focus on 1D non-Hermitian systems with the pseudo-time-reversal symmetry \cite{Okuma2020} defined as